Graz: Historic city centre

-The historic centre was added to the UNESCO World Heritage List in 1999 due to the harmonious co-existence of typical buildings from different epochs and in different architectural styles.
+The historic city centre was added to the UNESCO World Heritage List in 1999.
+This was due to the harmonious co-existence of typical buildings from different epochs and in different architectural styles.
 Situated in a cultural borderland between Central Europe, Italy and the Balkan States, Graz absorbed various influences from the neighbouring regions and thus received its exceptional townscape.
-Today the historic centre consists of over 1,000 buildings, their age ranging from Gothic to contemporary.
+The historic centre consists of over 1,000 buildings, their age ranging from Gothic to contemporary.
 The most important sights in the historic centre are: